 to give my Poodles and their progeny the best start in life.

-that was more obtainable and affordable to other breeders, so they too could raise clean, healthy, puppies.
+that was more obtainable and affordable to other breeders

-This lead me to create the Ultimate Puppy Box
+This lead me to design and create the 2in1 Box

 My Dog Hobby is just such a passion of mine, that I constantly seek to improve my Poodle's quality of life.

-Hopefully when I retire I can work on more projects like this and develop a "one stop" Breeder's Shop.
+When I retire in 2020 I can work on more projects like this and develop a "one stop" Breeder's Shop.

 Our pups are subjected to Biosensor stimulas and normal household